dd010101/vyos-jenkins/readme.md

 --

 I recommend stable Debian and dedicated virtual machine for security purposes.
-This setup isn't isolating the build from the Jenskins and in theory if you execute malicious build it can compromise your Jenkins and possible your host.
+This setup isn't isolating the build from the Jenskins and in theory if you execute malicious build it can compromise your Jenkins and possibly your host.
 Thus don't share the Jenkins with other projects and ideally don't share the operating system with anything else either.
 This risk isn't likely, but it does exist since you will execute code from GitHub under the jenkins user.

 The hardware requirements are significant - 8GB RAM, 100GB HDD and appropriate CPU.
 You will need 16GB of RAM but this doesn't need to be RAM, you can do 8GB RAM + 8GB swap, and you will still get good performance this way.

-Originally this setup was designed to use 3 or more virtual machines that's why some part may seem bit unusual.
+The build system was designed to use 3 or more machines that's why some steps may seem bit unusual.
 This guide merges everything to single host under single user to make it simpler and faster to get started.
-You may use another machine as build node for Jenkins (or multiple nodes), you may also use dedicated machine for reprepro but here it's assumed everything is one host and one user.
+You may use another machine as build node for Jenkins (or multiple nodes), you may also use another machine for reprepro but here it's assumed everything is one host under one user.

 Before you install Jenkins, create its user and group --